Are You Misusing Prescription Drugs? Could You Be at Risk for Addiction?

 What Do You Do If You’re Addicted to Prescription Drugs?

-If you believe you could be addicted to your prescription medication, reach out to a drug and alcohol treatment center for immediate help.
+If you believe you could be addicted to your prescription medication, reach out to a alcohol and drug treatment center for immediate help.
 It’s not safe to simply stop taking these drugs.
 Instead, you need to work with your doctor and a specialist to help you ease off the substances in a safe manner.

 At The Ranch at Dove Tree, we may recommend the use of detox for prescription drug treatment as a way to help your mind and body break the dependency it has.
 Over a period of time at our Lubbock, Texas, drug treatment center, we’ll be able to help you break through that dependence and create a better future.
 Contact us now to speak to an admissions counselor.
 We’re happy to answer all of your questions.